Iguanas stunned by Florida cold snap fall from trees | DW | 31.01.2022

 "They may fall from trees, but they are not dead," the service tweeted.

-Temperatures in South Florida dipped below -3 degrees Celsius (25 F) on Sunday morning, according to the National Weather Service, unusually cold winter weather for the region.
-The high is expected to be between 10 and 15 degrees Celsius (50 - 60 F).
+Temperatures in South Florida dipped below minus 3 degrees Celsius (25 F) on Sunday morning, according to the National Weather Service — unusually cold winter weather for the region.
+The high is expected to be between 10 and 15 degrees Celsius (50 to 60 F).

 Zoologist Stacey Cohen, a reptile expert at Palm Beach Zoo in Florida, told a local news station that iguanas lose their ability to hang on to trees if it gets too cold.
 They usually sleep in the trees when it starts getting cold but lose control of their bodies after a certain point.

-Although most of the reptiles will likely survive the period of immobilization, Cohen also said freezing temperatures were a threat to their survival.
+Although most of the reptiles will likely survive the period of immobilization, Cohen also said freezing temperatures did comprise a threat to their survival.

 "Cold is very, very life-threatening thing for them because they are from parts of Central and South America close to the equator where it always stays warm," Cohen told West Palm Beach News and Weather station.